2023 Colchester City Council election: Overview

-David King (Mile End), a Liberal Democrat, was subsequently elected leader of the council, replacing the defeated Paul Dundas (Stanway) of the Conservatives.
+Following the last election in 2022 a Liberal Democrat, Labour and Green coalition had formed to replace the previous Conservative and independent coalition.
+David King (Mile End), a Liberal Democrat, was subsequently elected leader of the council, replacing Paul Dundas (Stanway) of the Conservatives, who had lost his seat.
 A new Cabinet was formed consisting of four Liberal Democrats, three Labour, and one Green Party member.